 A young dancer residing in Warsaw before the Second World War, Franceska Mann was considered one of the most beautiful and promising dancers of her generation in Poland.
 After the outbreak of the war, Mann started working as a performer at the Melody Palace nightclub in Warsaw,

-Following the liquidation of Warsaw Ghetto in 1943, Franceska Mann is believed to have been among those wealthy Jews who were tricked by the Germans into believing that they could pay to obtain foreign passports and be given safe passage to South America in what came to be known as the Hotel Polski Affair.
+Following the liquidation of the Warsaw Ghetto in 1943, Franceska Mann is believed to have been among those wealthy Jews who were tricked by the Germans into believing that they could pay to obtain foreign passports and be given safe passage to South America in what came to be known as the Hotel Polski Affair.

 Mann and 1,800 other Jews who had come out of hiding left the hotel and boarded an ordinary train believing that they were being taken to a transfer camp near Dresden, from which they would continue on to Switzerland to be exchanged for German POWs.
 Little did they know that they were in fact being taken to the Auschwitz concentration camp in southern Poland to be gassed.